aleksey-saenko/MusicRecognizer/README.md

 # Audile

-Audile is the music recognizing application, that can help you quickly and accurately recognize a music track playing nearby you.
+Audile is the music recognition application, that can help you quickly and accurately recognize a music track playing nearby you.
 This application uses the AudD® service as a Music Recognition API.

 I'm developing this application as a pet project where I can improve my coding skills.
 At the same time, I try to make the application reliable for everyday use.